micha-p/roq/eval/eval.md

 # Notes on evaluation

 This is, where the real work is done.
-The Evaluator takes an ast-node and returns a s-expressions depending on type Besides this, the evaluator holds a state, if it is inside a loop and a flag for invisible output.
+The Evaluator takes an ast-node and returns a s-expressions depending on type.
+Besides this, the evaluator holds a state, if it is inside a loop and a flag for invisible output.